Where?

 7. Day 7

-Leave Khaluf and travel to Duqm, a port city that grew from a fishing village.
-On the way, visit Wadi Shuram to see some of Oman's oldest rocks and pass through a small palm oasis.
-A 15-minute hill climb gives you expansive desert views.
-You'll reach your hotel mid-afternoon with a stop at the Rock Garden, a natural collection of boulder formations.
+Leaving Khaluf, you'll head to Duqm, a port city that's grown quickly from a fishing village.
+You'll visit Wadi Shuram to see some of Oman's oldest rocks, pass through a small palm tree oasis and climb a hill for 15 minutes to stretch and take in wide desert views.
+You'll reach your Duqm hotel mid-afternoon after a stop at the Rock Garden, an interesting collection of boulders shaped by nature into unique forms.

 Included Activities